-At T/J Fabricators, Inc., we have extensive experience providing precision sheet metal fabrication services to customers in the computer, electronics, food service, gaming, medical, and telecommunications industries.
+At T/J Fabricators, Inc., we have extensive experience providing custom sheet metal fabrication services to customers in the computer, electronics, food service, gaming, medical, and telecommunications industries.
 Armed with over five decades of industry experience and high-tech fabrication equipment and systems, our team has the knowledge, skills, and tools to meet and exceed customer needs.
 Our full-service solutions help keep production costs down without the need to search for multiple manufacturing partners.
-Below we outline our fabrication capabilities in greater detail.
+Below we outline our sheet metal part manufacturing capabilities in greater detail.

 Sheet Metal Fabrication Processes

 When vetting custom sheet metal fabrication companies for a project, it is important to understand the full scope of their capabilities.
 Some fabricators are simply not geared to handle end-to-end production, forcing customers with highly complex specifications to search for multiple partners to complete their projects.
 For this reason, we pride ourselves on our ability to tackle every facet of fabrication.
 Our primary capabilities include:

 - Laser Cutting: Laser cutting is a fabrication process that employs the use of a high-powered laser to cut material into the proper shape and size.
 We utilize 3-axis laser cutting machines to process a variety of materials, including aluminum, cold and hot rolled steel, stainless steel, and galvanized steel, in up to 5 feet by 10 feet sheets.

 - Forming: Forming is a fabrication process that involves the shaping and reshaping of solid material in the desired form.
 Depending on the project specifications, operations can occur at room (cold working), slightly elevated (warm working), or significantly elevated (hot working) temperatures.
 By employing state-of-the-art press brake forming equipment, we use a range of sheet metal forming processes to form sheet metal to tolerances of up to ±.002 inches.